Pharmacy Residency Program

 • Successful completion of ASHP-accredited PGY1 pharmacy residency program

-• One letter of recommendation in application process must be from the applicant’s PGY1 residency program director
+• One letter of recommendation in application process must be from the applicant’s PGY1 Residency Program Director

 • Matched/accepted resident must present their PGY1 certificate of completion to this PGY2 Residency Program Director immediately upon graduation